zskv-coding/MinecraftRivals/README.md

   update-interval: 20  # ticks (1 second = 20 ticks)
 ```

-### Tablist
+### Tablist (MCC-Style)
 ```yaml
 tablist:
   footer: "&7Good luck and have fun!"
   update-interval: 20  # ticks (1 second = 20 ticks)
 ```
-The tablist displays teams grouped together with their scores.
+The tablist displays teams grouped together with their scores in MCC style.
 Uses custom `pixel_uppercase` font (requires resource pack).
 Note: Use `&` for color codes in config.yml (automatically converted to `§`)